-"h Must notify potential subrecipients that no entity (see definition in paragraph C of this award term) may receive a subaward from you unless the entity has provided its DUNS number to you.
+Supplier is hereby notified that no entity (see definition in paragraph C of this award term) may receive a subaward from you unless the entity has provided its DUNS number to Boeing.

-"h May not make a subaward to an entity unless the entity has provided its DUNS number to you.
+Supplier may not make a subaward to an entity unless the entity has provided its DUNS number to Boeing.

-c.
-Definitions
+(c) Definitions